gmcmillan100/docs/ip-routing-cheatsheet.md

 Comment based on http://www.cs.wisc.edu/~plonka/netgear-sntp/

-If they had a Procket system as their edge router and we were done with the QoS code, we would be able to rate limit NTP requests to that IP address down to something paltry.
+If they had a system as their edge router and we were done with the QoS code, we would be able to rate limit NTP requests to that IP address down to something paltry.
 This would be the best possible endgame as the time server would simply 'disappear' while it was under attack, the load on the server would be capped, and reliable service would automatically return once the 'attack' subsided.

-The place to put the Procket box is the edge router in their ISP.
+The place to put the box is the edge router in their ISP.
 All DoS attacks have to be blocked in the ISP.
 The point is that we could shape the specific Netgear attack traffic down to a trickle, allowing the server to deal with